Skip Ribbon Commands

 Appeal hearing

-If a student elects to proceed with an appeal, the CEO, VCAA must refer the appeal to be heard and determined by a review committee.
+If a student elects to proceed with an appeal, the VCAA CEO must refer the appeal to be heard and determined by a review committee.
 An appeal of this nature is conducted as a re-hearing.
-This means that the Review Committee hears evidence from both the student and the school and makes its own decision on the evidence.
+This means that the review committee hears evidence from both the student and the school and makes its own decision on the evidence.
 It is not a review of the school’s procedures and handling of the allegation(s) against the student.

 • reprimand the student

-• permit the student, if practicable, to resubmit the schoolwork required for either:
+• permit the student, if practicable, to resubmit the schoolwork required for either

 • assessment in the study or the course